cleverage/eav-manager/Documentation/Cookbooks/custom_attribute_type.md

     }

     /**
-     * Use to name your form
+     * Use to declare the form parent
      */
     public function getParent()
     {